 - In terms of successful completion of the project, industries or organizations require to follow any project management methodology.
 Incorporating Six Sigma in the project management process is an excellent way to increase the success rate.

 Six Sigma Project Approach

-Six Sigma is a more comprehensive method to identify customers’ requirements, improving the operation process, and increasing the definite financial performance of the organization.
+Six Sigma is a more comprehensive method to identify customers’ requirements, improve the operation process, and increase the organisation’s definite financial performance.
 Generally, this method integrates the intense knowledge of statistics, engineering, process, and project management, and it emphases realizing the underlying process and eliminating defects.
 The structure of the Six Sigma approach has been designed in five segments to reduce the quality problem.
-These five phases are– Define, Measure, Analysis, Improve, and Control and it is known as the DMAIC procedure.
+These five phases are– Define, Measure, Analysis, Improve, and Control, and it is known as the DMAIC procedure.

 This procedure is designed in such a way that the project manager can monitor the success rate in the entire life cycle of the project.
 These different steps are discussed below–

-In this second stage, the team members have to decide the measurement process after defining the scope and target of the project at the initial stage.
-Though it is a tedious process and time consuming to collect the actual data, yet it is an essential process to keep the project on track.
-This step includes the selection of measurement process, evaluation, analysis, and determination of process performance level, and competency.
+In this second stage, the team members have to decide the measurement process after defining the project’s scope and target at the initial stage.
+Though it is a tedious process and time-consuming to collect the actual data, it is essential to keep the project on track.
+This step includes the selection of measurement process, evaluation, analysis, and determination of process performance level and competency.

 The third stage includes the analysis process to detect the root causes for variances that may cause to delay the project or affect the quality of the final product or service.
 Various statistical tools are used to do the root cause analysis.